Featurehouse/sweet_potato-release/sweet_potato-description_en_us.md

 	Enchanted Sapling has bright enchantment luster.
 It has six variants: Enchanted Oak Saplings, Enchanted Spruce Saplings, Enchanted Birch Saplings, Enchanted Jungle Saplings, Enchanted Acacia Saplings and Enchanted Dark Oak Saplings.

 	You can use a Vanilla Sapling and Sweet Potato Powder to enchant a sapling in an Agroforestry Table.
-Enchanted Saplings can increase the growing speed of trees.
+Enchanted Saplings can increase the growing speed of trees, and grow into the special Enchanted Trees.
 They can only be looted by using any kinds of Silk Touch tools.

 	Like the Vanilla Saplings, Enchanted Saplings can be placed in furnaces as fuel, and can be composted.
 Enchanted Oak Saplings and Enchanted Birch Saplings grow into trees that can naturally spawn beehives randomly.

 ##### Enchanted Crops

 	Enchanted Crops are the upgraded variants of Vanilla crops.
-You can put a Vanilla crop and a Sweet Potato Powder to obtain an Enchanted Crop.They can grow much faster.
+You can put a Vanilla crop and a Sweet Potato Powder to obtain an Enchanted Crop.
+They can grow much faster.
 You can plant any kind of Enchanted Crops on farmland to let it grow.

 	Like the Vanilla crops, Enchanted Crops can be composted.